bel-commons/bel-commons-manuscript/data/GSE63063/README.rst

 It comes from the public AddNeuroMed and has control, mild cognitive impairment (MCI), and Alzheimer's disease (AD) patients.

-The metadata associated with these three files is stored in ``metadata.json``.
+The metadata associated with these three files is stored in ``metadata.json``. *Note* in this file, these experiments are marked as not public.
+Feel free to modify this!

 How to Run
 ----------